dekelohad/digital-lift-new/WEBSITE_TRACKING.md

   - **Matt**: "First i thought it was a scam, but then it turns out they're just a really good company at a really good price.
 I would recommend them to anyone!"
   - **Ryan**: "They've made it so easy with all their automations and the awesome website.
 I can't thank them enough and you should all definitely check them out"
   - **Scott**: "He really got everything going well.
 I'm getting organic leads now that don't cost me any money.
 I would recommend them to anyone!"
-  - **Zach**: "Big shoutout to Kai and Digital Lift for helping me with my website and getting me more leads.
+  - **Zach**: "Big shoutout to Jonathan and Digital Lift for helping me with my website and getting me more leads.
 I would recommend them to anyone!"

 ## Product Features Sections